Neuroscience: The Brain in Addiction and Recovery

 When adolescents drink heavily, alcohol can disrupt critical brain development patterns18,19 by accelerating the volume decline in frontal cortical gray matter that typically occurs in early adolescence and by slowing the volume increase in white matter that typically occurs in late adolescence.20 In addition, heavy drinking in adolescence increases the risk for developing AUD later in life, with the earlier the onset of any drinking, the greater the AUD risk.21,22

 In short, alcohol use during adolescence can interfere with structural and functional brain development and increase the risk for AUD not only during adolescence but also into adulthood.
-To help clinicians prevent alcohol-related harm in adolescents, NIAAA developed a quick and effective screening tool and a clinician’s guide (see Resources below).
+To help clinicians prevent alcohol-related harm in adolescents, NIAAA developed a clinician’s guide that provides a quick and effective screening tool (see Resources below).

 How does the brain recover?